Rebound (basketball)

 Iñaki de Miguel, Spanish basketball player, capturing a rebound in an international game.

 In basketball, a rebound, sometimes colloquially referred to as a board, is a statistic awarded to a player who retrieves the ball after a missed field goal or free throw.

-Rebounds in basketball are a routine part in the game; if a shot is successfully made possession of the ball will change, otherwise the rebound allows the defensive team to take possession.
+Rebounds in basketball are a routine part of the game; if a shot is successfully made, possession of the ball will change; otherwise the rebound allows the defensive team to take possession.
 Rebounds are also given to a player who tips in a missed shot on their team's offensive end.
 A rebound can be grabbed by either an offensive player or a defensive player.

 Rebounds are divided into two main categories: "offensive rebounds", in which the ball is recovered by the offensive side and does not change possession, and "defensive rebounds", in which the defending team gains possession.
-Most rebounds are defensive because the team on defense tends to be in better position (i.e., closer to the basket) to recover missed shots.
+Most rebounds are defensive because the team on defence tends to be in better position (i.e., closer to the basket) to recover missed shots.
 Offensive rebounds give the offensive team another opportunity to score whether right away or by resetting the offense.
 A block is not considered a rebound.

 After player with the #3 attempts a layup, player with the #1 gets an offensive rebound.